You don’t have a time problem. You have a fit problem.

 The hidden tax: context switching and interruption recovery

-Gloria Mark’s research at UC Irvine, spanning over two decades, consistently finds that regaining full focus after a single interruption takes approximately 23 minutes [3].
-Six interruptions in a workday – a conservative count – means over two hours lost to cognitive recovery alone.
+Gloria Mark’s research at UC Irvine, spanning over two decades, consistently documents that recovering from interruptions carries a significant cognitive cost, with workers cycling through multiple intermediate tasks before returning to the original one [3].
+Six interruptions in a workday – a conservative count – means substantial time lost to cognitive recovery alone.

 Context switching is the cognitive process of shifting attention from one task to another, incurring mental overhead that includes disengaging from the current task, loading the rules and context of the new task, and rebuilding focus.

-Rubinstein, Meyer, and Evans found in controlled experiments that task-switching costs range from 25% to 50% efficiency loss depending on task complexity [4]. **Workers who experience frequent context switches in an 8-hour day effectively lose 2-3 hours to the cognitive overhead of constantly reorienting, making interruption management as important as any time management technique.**
+Rubinstein, Meyer, and Evans found in controlled experiments that task switching produces measurable reaction-time costs that increase with task complexity, and that these costs compound significantly when people switch between high-complexity tasks [4]. **Workers who experience frequent context switches in an 8-hour day effectively lose substantial time to the cognitive overhead of constantly reorienting, making interruption management as important as any time management technique.**

 “Although switch costs may be relatively small, sometimes just a few tenths of a second per switch, they can add up to large amounts when people switch repeatedly back and forth between tasks.” – American Psychological Association, multitasking research review [4]